mskogholt/fastNaiveBayes/README.md

 News
 ----

+### v2.2.0 (2020-02-23)

+-   Poisson event model!
+Use fnb.poisson to use it.
+Or specify it in train
+-   Update function.
+Allows to iteratively train models on new data
+-   Threshold parameter for Gaussian was fixed

 ### v2.1.1 (2020-02-09)

 -   Load and save option that enables storing model to file and loading it later